desromech/form-scene-graph/Description.md

 One important property of this rendering tree is that it is much easier to scale than Morphic because all of the nodes can be scaled.
 For applying an additional factor scale it is enough to wrap this generated tree in an additional *FormSGTransformNode*.
 This property facilitates supporting hi-dpi rendering without having to recompute all of the Morphic UI layouts which may be hard coded (e.g. border rectangle widths, toolbar height, etc.).

 ### Rendering the scene graph into the window surface
 For replacing the rendering mechanism of the main morphic world it is required to implement a subclass of **AbstractWorldRenderer** and override the class side *#isApplicableFor:* and *priority* methods to enable it.
 We provide the *FormSGWorldRenderer* generic base implementation that uses the *FormSGOSWindowGenericRenderer* backend, and the *FormAthensSGWorldRenderer* class that uses the *FormSGAthensRenderer* backend.
-These world renderers takes care of computing the scale factor required for hi-dpi support, building the actual rendering tree by delegating to their corresponding *WorldMorph*, and drawing the rendering tree directly into the window surface by delegating to a rendering backend.
+These world renderers take care of computing the scale factor required for hi-dpi support, building the actual rendering tree by delegating to their corresponding *WorldMorph*, and drawing the rendering tree directly into the window surface by delegating to a rendering backend.